James Markgraf avatar

 Mar 13, 2025

-Both posts are from beginners seeking advice or sharing their approach to astrophotography techniques and equipment.
+Both posts are from beginners in astrophotography seeking advice or sharing their learning experiences with specialized imaging techniques.

 [RCC] Soul Nebula: Where is my OIII?